The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Emile Borel's apprenticeship in randomness

-But obviously the most convincing reason for Borel to be interested in probability should have been the increasing presence of probabilistic considerations in the new physics of his time, statistical mechanics in the first place.
+But obviously the most convincing reason for Borel to be interested in probability should have been the increasing presence of probabilistic considerations in the new physics of his time, above all in statistical mechanics.
 Borel appears in this regard as a successor of Poincar\'e, who, after having tried to circumvent the cumbersome and shocking presence of randomness in physics, had finally made the best of the bad situation and decided, as he was no more in a position to avoid it, to give it a reasonable mathematical shape.
-After 1890, considerations on randomness and probability were always present in Poincar\'e's mind and he wrote the textbook \cite{Poincare1896} for his students of the Sorbonne, as well as several texts aimed at a more general audience published in his books (see in particular Science and Hypothesis \cite{Poincare1902} ).
+After 1890, considerations on randomness and probability were always present in Poincar\'e's mind and he wrote the textbook \cite{Poincare1896} for his students at the Sorbonne, as well as several texts aimed at a more general audience published in his books (see in particular Science and Hypothesis \cite{Poincare1902} ).

-Borel (who belonged to the next generation) however adopted a slightly different viewpoint from Poincar\'e's .
-For the latter what was at stake was to `convince himself' (as Bru wrote in \cite{Bru2003}) that the probabilistic hypothesis was tolerable in physics.
-Borel's aim was to propose an interpretative mathematical framework for doing mathematics from this hypothesis.
+However, Borel (who belonged to the next generation) adopted a slightly different viewpoint from Poincar\'e's .
+For the latter what was at stake was to `convince himself' that the probabilistic hypothesis was tolerable in physics (as Bru wrote in \cite{Bru2003}).

+As Barberousse comments in her paper \cite{Barberousse2009}, it seems that for Poincar\'e probabilsm was reasonable only if it had a provisory character.
+For Borel, on the contrary, some situations (as the one he considers in his paper on the paradox of the weat heap - see section \ref{polemics} below) generate questions for which the adapted answer can only be given using a probabilistic modelization.
+It is therefore interesting to develop the mathematics of randomness in order to provide new tools for elaborating and studying these models.

-Borel's first important probabilistic paper \cite{Borel1906}, devoted to a mathematical presentation for Maxwell-Boltzmann's kinetic theory of gases is a magistral illustration of the previous program.
-Besides, Borel announced himself the fact
+Borel's first important probabilistic paper \cite{Borel1906}, devoted to a mathematical presentation for Maxwell-Boltzmann's kinetic theory of gases, was a magisterial illustration of such a program.
+He wrote